Emogy-reunion/alx-system_engineering-devops/0x07-networking_basics/README.md

   1. Is to devices connected to a network what postal address is to houses
   2. The unique identifier of a network interface
   3. Is a number that network devices use to connect to networks

+4. 3-UDP_and_TCP file
+* Which statement is correct for the TCP box:
+  1. It is a protocol that is transferring data in a slow way but surely
+  2. It is a protocol that is transferring data in a fast way and might loss data along in the process

+* Which statement is correct for the UDP box:
+  1. It is a protocol that is transferring data in a slow way but surely
+  2. It is a protocol that is transferring data in a fast way and might loss data along in the process

+* Which statement is correct for the TCP worker:
+  1. Have you received boxes x, y, z?
+  2. May I increase the rate at which I am sending you boxes?